metabase/metabase/docs/dashboards/filters.md

 ![Time grouping](./images/time-grouping.png)

 You can add a time grouping widget to a dashboard to change how charts are grouped by time.
-For example, you may want to look at the time series charts grouped by month by default, but give people the option to filter by other groupings: by week, by quarter, etc.
+For example, you may want to look at the time series charts grouped by month by default, but give people the option to view the results by other groupings: by week, by quarter, and so on.

-This widget doesn't filter data in the charts; it just changes the time granularity for any cards that have a datetime field connected to the widget.
+This widget doesn't filter data in the charts; the widget just changes the time granularity for any cards that have a datetime field connected to the widget.

 You can group by: